Don’t let social distancing stop the celebrations. Throw a quarantine birthday party with these four party planning tips.

 - Caution tape high chair garland

-Watch the video and read on for all of the fun Quarantine birthday party details and tips, and shop the quarantine party printables (coming soon).
+Watch the video and read on for all of the fun Quarantine birthday party details and tips, and shop the quarantine party printables.

 Keep the Guest Count Small

-With a social distanced birthday gathering, it’s best if you can keep the guest list small.
+With a socially distanced birthday gathering, it’s best if you can keep the guest list small.

 The CDC (at the time of this posting) recommends indoor gatherings are 10 or less, and outdoor events are kept to 25 guests or less.
 Be sure to check your local and state guidelines.